-On Parkland anniversary, Biden calls for tougher gun laws
+On Parkland Anniversary, Biden Calls for Tougher Gun Laws

 The panic alert measure was dubbed “Alyssa's Law,” in honor of 14-year-old Alyssa Alhadeff, one of the students killed three years ago.

-Petty remembered his daughter as a friend to everyone, and recounted how important community service was to her.

-"For those of us who lost loved ones that day, it's pretty much like any other day.
-We miss them.
-There's nothing we can do to bring them back.
-The only thing we can do is move forward and try to honor their memories and make sure this doesn't happen to any other families," he said.

-But critics of the governor and Republican-controlled Legislature say guns are too easily accessible and say more needs to be done to keep assault-style guns away from potentially bad actors.
+But critics say the governor and Republican-controlled Legislature have done little to keep guns away from potentially bad actors and have opposed the ban of assault-style guns.

 “The passage of time has done little to heal the heartbreak we felt upon hearing the shocking news three years ago today, nor dulled our sense of outrage at the lack of consequential legislative action from lawmakers since that horrible morning — laws that would prevent another Parkland from ever happening again,” said Manny Diaz, the chair of the Florida Democratic Party.